LESSON 2 IBL: INTERNATIONAL DIMENSION OF COMPANY LAW: THE EUROPEAN UNION LEGAL FRAMEWORK

 -

-- Their registration in Company’s House (Registro Mercantil) is a requisite for incorporation as legal persons with full legal personality
+Registration: Registration in the Companies House (Registro Mercantil) is a requisite for these entities to acquire full legal personality.

 -